 Shalom, my name is Shelly.
-I hold a few titles: mom, graphic designer, illustrator, self-taught photographer, nomad, and cook.
+I hold a few titles: mom, nomad, graphic designer, illustrator, food photographer & videographer and cook.
 A cook with bad karma, or, maybe, a subconscious fatal attraction to small kitchens.
 In the last decade, I’ve lived in fifteen homes in three different countries.
 Nine out of those fifteen apartments or houses had kitchens the size of closets.
-The rest were a bit bigger, but none of them was big as Martha Stewart’s.
-(I probably never will have a big kitchen, and if I did, I probably wouldn’t have time to cook in it.)
+The rest were a bit bigger, but none of them was big as Martha’s.
 Size doesn’t matter.
 What matters is intention, desire, family, and health.
-For my family, I’ll cook in a utility closet if I have to.
+For my family and friends, I’ll cook in a utility closet if I have to.

 It would sound more convincing to say I started to eat healthy after having a serious health crisis, but that is not true in my case.
 I was raised in a family, community, and country that cherished vegetables.
 Fortunately – now I say fortunately, but there were times in my life that it was unfortunately – I was born in Israel in the mid-seventies, in a small, sleepy town in the middle of a desert, where no one had heard of microwaves, pizza, or frozen meals.
 EVERYONE in my town, including my big Moroccan family, cooked and ate all their meals at home.